 Safeguarding is about promoting welfare and keeping children safe.
 It is a priority for everyone in our school community.

-If you have a child protection concern, speak to a member of our team:
+If you have a child protection concern, acting quickly can make all the difference.
+Please speak to a member of our team:

 East Sussex County Council has information about organisations that help families.

 Governor Mrs Natalia Norton monitors our safeguarding policy and practices.

 Safeguarding in practice

 Operation Encompass is a Police initiative, to inform schools within 24 hours, when there has been an incident of Domestic Violence or Abuse which involves a pupil at the school.